apache/camel-kafka-connector-examples/aws2-sns/aws2-sns-sink/README.md

-# Camel-Kafka-connector AWS2 SQS Sink
+# Camel-Kafka-connector AWS2 SNS Sink

 ## Introduction

-This is an example for Camel-Kafka-connector AW2-SNS Sink
+This is an example for Camel-Kafka-connector AWS2-SNS Sink

 ## What is needed